devilschile2/Hardware-Target-Game-Database-DiskImages/scripts/Readme.md

 ## systemControlApi

-  Creates a rest-Api where you can perform restart/shutdown actions for your retronas.
+  Creates a rest-api where you can perform restart/shutdown actions for your retronas.
+The api can be invoked using a standard rest-api client in a smart-phone, like [Pocket Postman] (https://play.google.com/store/apps/details?id=com.app.restclient&gl=ES)
   No user control is made so use it at your own risk.